What is AIP Creepage?

 Join the next AIP Reset – AIP Reset is a 30-day online program to help you get back on track with your AIP template.
 It is designed to help you recalibrate when things have slipped a little too far for your liking, and it has the added benefit of introducing you to fellow experienced AIPers who understand what you are going through.

-Connect with your AIP Mentorship crew – AIP Mentorship is your members-only Facebook coaching group where you can confidently continue to personalise your AIP caper and stay on track in a private space filled with like-minded fellow AIPers.
+Connect with your tribe – And, if you haven’t yet found yours, consider joining the AIP Mentorship crew, your members-only Facebook coaching group where you can confidently continue to personalise your AIP caper and stay on track in a private space filled with like-minded fellow AIPers.
 This AIP adventure doesn’t have to be one of isolation.
 This is your inclusive, informative and encouraging corner of the world where you can be you – on good days and not so good ones – safe in the knowledge that you are surrounded by others who get it.

-Be gentle with yourself – Autoimmune sufferers are notoriously hard on themselves.
-We hold ourselves to a very high standard, and this means when we fall, it hurts!
+Take personal responsibility but remember to be gentle with yourself – Those who suffer from chronic illness, and especially autoiommune challenges, have a tendency to be particularly hard on themselves.
+The thing is, when you hold yourself to a very high standard, when you fall it hurts!
 So, it’s important to realise that AIP Creepage happens to the best of us.

 Remember that perfection is overrated!

 *do you feel like you’re back at school?
 Maths was never my thing!